 - OCOK will ensure Network Provider's staff must complete the online CANS training and pass a test demonstrating competency in order to be certified to administer the CANS assessment tool.
 To maintain the CANS certification, staff must retrain and retest annually.
 It is the Provider's responsibility to ensure staff who administer the CANS maintain their certification annually.
 This will be monitored by the Quality Improvement and Contracts Specialist. - 2.
 Assessments will drive service plan development and inform the appropriateness of placement and permanency goals. - 3.
 OCOK will ensure the CANS will be completed within three (3) weeks following any placement (emergency or non-emergency) for all children aged three (3) years and older for all children removed after 9/1/16.
 If a child turns three (3) during a placement, the CANS assessment will need to be completed within thirty (30) days of the child's third birthday. - 4.
-CANS assessments will need to be updated annually for all children with a Standard Level of Care. - 5.
-CANS assessments will need to be updated every ninety (90) days for all children with a Therapeutic Level of Care. - 6.
-CANS assessments must be reviewed and approved by the Network Provider's Case Manager Supervisor or Treatment Director. - 7.
-OCOK is responsible for ensuring all providers in the SSCC network maintain appropriate qualifications including license/certifications for individuals assigned to complete child and family assessments. - 8.
-OCOK will ensure each assessment is conducted by a professional that has CANS Certification. - 9.
-OCOK will ensure assessments of a child's service needs will be conducted prior to making a recommendation to DFPS regarding placement for non-emergencies, in a timeframe allowing development of the service plan. - 10.
-Any updated procedures will be included on the OCOK Provider Manual.
+CANS assessments will need to be updated annually for all clients with a Standard Level of Care. - 5.
+CANS assessments will need to be updated every ninety (90) days for all clients with a Therapeutic Level of Care. - 6.
+CANS assessments are completed for all youth 18 years and older if they are still in an OCOK foster care/residential placement. - 7.
+CANS assessments must be reviewed and approved by the Network Provider's Case Manager Supervisor or Treatment Director. - 8.
+OCOK is responsible for ensuring all providers in the SSCC network maintain appropriate qualifications including license/certifications for individuals assigned to complete child and family assessments. - 9.
+OCOK will ensure each assessment is conducted by a professional that has CANS Certification. - 10.
+OCOK will ensure assessments of a child's service needs will be conducted prior to making a recommendation to DFPS regarding placement for non-emergencies, in a timeframe allowing development of the service plan.

+11. Any updated procedures will be included in the OCOK Provider Manual.